 - Families search for help via the internet after their family member is wounded.
 Upon finding our website, families have the option of requesting our services via email or telephone.

-- Many wounded service members who have received OFR services refer fellow comrades to us for help.
+- Many wounded Service Members who have received OFR services refer fellow comrades to us for help.

-- Wounded service members and their families learn of OFR services through government organizations that provide resource information to the wounded.
+- Wounded Service Members and their families learn of OFR services through government organizations that provide resource information to the wounded.

 Whatever way any of our wounded and their families come into our path they soon learn that they are part of the OFR family.
 We will always try to be a voice and ready to help in the needs of those we assist.

 The staff members of OFR have worked together with our wounded and their families with compassion and understanding to provide an answer to their needs.
 Taking the time needed to hear their concerns and find appropriate answers and resources to fulfill those needs.
 We have become seasoned with compassion and understanding in what our families will need to overcome the long road ahead.
-Realizing that a very large part of what we do is listening and gathering valuable resources ro help them with the multitude of issues that arise.
+Realizing that a very large part of what we do is listening and gathering valuable resources to help them with the multitude of issues that arise.

 OFR financial aid varies as each case is based on individual needs ranging from: